mesonbuild/meson/docs/markdown/Project-templates.md

 ```

 The generator has many different projects and settings.
 They can all
-be listed by invoking the command `meson test --help`.
+be listed by invoking the command `meson init --help`.

 This feature is available since Meson version 0.45.0.